 I’m mid-conversation with my 15-year-old, and he’s filling me in on the happenings of his day.
 They chose pseudonyms in French class.
 His “French” name?
 Bruno.
 I remind him that Bruno is Italian, not French, but he could care less.
 “It’s hilarious,” he assures me.

-Then, I hear it; the faint but ubiquitous ding of an iPhone coming from his pocket, and he’s transported someplace else.
+Then, I hear it; that faint but ubiquitous ding of an iPhone coming from his pocket, and he’s transported someplace else.
 As we continue our chat, there is visible tension in his jawline and his stare is more vacant.
 He’s suppressing the urge to glance at his phone, but he can’t stop himself from thinking about it.
 He’s looking at me, he’s responding to what I’m saying, but it’s not him.
 I’ve already lost him.

 I tell him that I’ll be picking him up from swim practice tonight, I tell him about his cousin’s birthday party next weekend.
 He walks away and makes it about five paces before he pulls the phone out of his pocket.

 I find out later that he has no memory of my telling him either of these things.

 Concern about kids’ use of technology is nothing new; concern over my own child’s use of technology is.

 As a parenting expert and author, I’m fortunate enough to work with some of the premiere universities and hospitals currently conducting research on this very subject.
 So shouldn’t I be inoculated against this type of unwelcome infiltration in my own home?
 Um, hell no. No parent is.